csci338/spring2025/pages/_assignments/lab01.md

 Take a look at the new `src` folder (and nested files) that were created by typing: `tree .`

-Now, open the HTML file you just made in a new browser:
+Now, open the HTML file you just made in a new browser by typing one of the following commands from the command line:

-`open my_new_folder/index.html`
+* Mac Users: `open my_new_folder/index.html`
+* WSL Users: `wslview my_new_folder/index.html`
+* Linux Users: `xdg-open my_new_folder/index.html`

 And finally, open the folder you just made in VS Code: